AI Engines

 Tooling Engine

-The tooling engine provides agents with the ability to verify their hypotheses using real code analysis tools:
+The tooling engine provides agents with the ability to verify their hypotheses using real code analysis tools.
+Rather than relying solely on AI pattern matching, agents can invoke specialized tools to confirm issues exist.

 Hypothesis Verification

-When an agent suspects a problem, it can run targeted analysis to execute specific checks on suspicious code.
 This dramatically reduces false positives by grounding AI analysis in concrete tool output.

 Multi-Agent Architecture